This website uses cookies to ensure you get the best experience.

 Course professor

-Marc Polonsky is a retired partner of the international law firm White & Case.
+Marc Polonsky is a retired partner, of counsel with the international law firm White & Case.
 His practice focused on investment in the former Soviet Union, particularly in the natural resources and infrastructure sectors.
 Based principally in London, he also spent eleven years (1998 to 2008; 2017 to 2018) living and working in Moscow.
-In addition to teaching English law and legal professional ethics, he manages a philanthropic foundation that supports cultural heritage and humanities education and research and is a non-executive director of a UK-listed financial services company.
+In addition to teaching English law and legal professional ethics, he manages a philanthropic foundation that supports cultural heritage and humanities education and research.
 He has a B.A. in Modern Languages (Russian and French) from the University of Oxford and is a solicitor qualified in England and Wales.

 Have questions?